 IEEE 802 responds to this question as follows:

-IEEE 802 has had no communication, or coordination, with any organization associated with LTE-U, nor visibility into any processes that may apply to LTE-U, as LTE-U was not developed by a standards body.
+There has been no coordination between IEEE 802 and any standards body associated with LTE-U, because LTE-U was not developed by a standards body.
 It is the understanding of IEEE 802 that LTE-U is a proprietary solution that implements a duty cycle approach to medium sharing that does not use appropriate sharing mechanisms to ensure coexistence with IEEE 802.11 family of standards.

 With respect to LAA, it is the understanding of IEEE 802 that the only process “for coming to agreement on appropriate sharing characteristics to ensure coexistence with the IEEE 802.11 family of standards” is to work within the 3GPP organization.
 It is the understanding of IEEE 802 that 3GPP member companies will agree on sharing mechanisms and a definition of “fairness” without requiring agreement from stakeholders outside of 3GPP membership.